memoizr/snitch/guides/blog/2021-04-15-beyond-annotations-snitch-dsl.md

 GET("users" / userId) withQueries (limit, offset) onlyIf hasAdminRole isHandledBy getUser
 ```

-This reads almost like English - "GET users/{userId} with queries limit and offset, only if user has admin role, is handled by getUser function."
+This reads almost like English -

+ `GET users/{userId} with queries limit and offset, only if user has admin role, is handled by getUser function.`

 The infix approach creates a clear flow from HTTP method to path to conditions to handler, making the intent immediately clear even to developers new to the codebase.